Khwaja Qamar ul Din Sialvi

-Khawaja Muhammad Qamar Ud Din Sialvi (1906–1981) known as Shaykh-ul-Islam was a Pakistani Islamic scholar, religious leader and politician.
+Khawaja Muhammad Qamar Ud Din Sialvi (1906–1981), was a Pakistani Islamic scholar, religious leader and politician.
 He was a Waliullah (Sufi saint) of the Chishti Sufi order; his Sufi convent (zawyah) is located in the village of Sial Sharif.

-He was also the founder of the Sunni Barelvi political party Jamiat Ulema-e-Pakistan (representing the Ulama of the Ahl-e-Sunnah Wa-al-Jamaa'ah denomination in Pakistan) and became its president in 1970.
-He is also credited for being one of the foremost and staunchest supporters of the movement for the creation of Pakistan.
+He was also the founder of the Sunni Barelvi political party Jamiat Ulema-e-Pakistan (representing the religious scholars of the Ahl-e-Sunnah Wa-al-Jamaa'ah denomination in Pakistan) and became its president in 1970.
+He is also credited with being one of the foremost and staunchest supporters of the movement for the creation of Pakistan.

 Early life and education

 Khwaja Qamaruddin Sialvi was born on 24 Jumada al-awwal 1324 A.H.
 (7 July 1906), in Sial Sharif in the Punjab Province of British India.
 He was the eldest son of Zia-ud-din Sialvi.
 He was familiar with the Quran by the age of nine.
 He received his religious education at several institutions, including ones in Mecca and Ajmer.